htirawi/angular-interview-prep/README.md

 **Good luck with your interview!** 🚀

-_Built with ❤️ for Angular developers_
+_Built with ❤️ for developers preparing for Angular, React, Next.js & Redux interviews_